-There are two guest lectures that will be streamed synchronously.
+Two guest lectures will be streamed synchronously.
 The dates and times of the lectures will be announced on Canvas.
 You are highly encouraged to attend the guest lectures.
 If you are unable to attend a lecture, you will need to complete an alternative assignment.